manny-pi/gatsby-portfolio/src/content/learn-with-me/README.md

 ## How does it work?

 I use several resources when I'm learning a subject.
 From books to online courses, I use anything and everything that helps me improve.
+The files have the an abbreviation of the topic/domain prepended to it.